INTO-University-Partnerships/gold-group-diversity/README.md

 ### Algorithm

 The algorithm used to solve the so-called *"maximally diverse grouping problem"* (MDGP) is the *"LCW"* algorithm presented in [this paper](http://www.uv.es/rmarti/paper/docs/mdp7.pdf) on page 5.
 Should that URL go down, the paper can also be found in the `doc` directory.
-In pseudo-code, this reads:
+In pseudo-code, the *"LCW"* algorithm reads:

 ```
 do {